 How to Financially Prepare for a Baby in 9 Months

-But amid the joy of seeing how much the baby is growing as you pick out cute onesies, there’s also the realization that life’s about to change in a major way — not only emotionally, but also financially.
+Preparing to have a baby is life-changing, a time full of promise and possibility.
+But amid the joy of seeing the baby growing and picking out cute onesies, there’s also the realization that life’s about to change in a major way—not only emotionally, but also financially.

 Not to worry.
 Our checklist for how to financially prepare for a baby in nine months can help you get your finances in order by the time baby arrives.
-That way, you can spend more time choosing the nursery theme and less time stressing over whether you’re ready for your new addition.
+That way, you can spend more time choosing the nursery theme and less time stressing over whether you’re ready for parenthood.

 Month 1: Have a money talk with your partner